 We are very active, love tennis, running and outing around and outside London area.
 We speak English very fluently and for boys it is more natural to speak English than Russian as they lived all their lives in English speaking environment.

 We live in London SE24 North Dulwich which is a very family’s oriented area, on a beautiful street in a very traditional English style.
 We are well located with just 7-10 min walk to train station and next 12 min to the centre of London to either London Victoria or London Bridge.
 There are plenty of buses to the centre of the city if you prefer traveling by bus.
 In our area there are lots of green parks around and you will observe that a lot of people (including me and Vlad) are running and paying tennis over the weekend.
 We also have Lido nearby with open swimming pool.
 We do not have any pets at the moment and we do not smoke.
 As the location is very convenient to get to the centre there are a lot of choices with English schools that can be easily googled in internet.
 There will be plenty of time to attend courses during the working day between 10 am and 3 pm.

 We are looking for reliable positive and smiling person (non-smoker and non-vegetarian), that has had experience of leaving alone and taking care about herself.
-Childcare experience is very welcome but not strictly compulsory, the more important for us is to see that you are very responsible, able to find good rapport with children without being too soft, love cooking, can fit in our family and mostly kids schedule for the period from the beginning of January 2016 (or end of December 2015 – there is flexibility) until middle of July 2016.
+Childcare experience is very welcome but not strictly compulsory, the more important for us is to see that you are very responsible, able to find good rapport with children without being too soft, love cooking, can fit in our family.
 We mostly need help with family breakfast and ironing as far as light house work is concerned.
 We have cleaning lady for home cleaning.

 In more detail, your working days are from Monday until Friday (1.5 hours in the morning and about 4 hours from 3.30 pm), and half of Saturday (until 12 pm), this is mostly about children routine.